 is an injectable liquid that contains sodium, potassium, and other electrolytes.
 It is used in situations where rehydration is necessary.
 Examples of this include shock, decreased oral intake of fluid and food, illness such as kidney disease, and other problems.
 Lactated Ringers is administered as an injection either under the skin (subcutaneously) or in the vein (intravenously) as directed by your veterinarian.
 This solution can be given at home as necessary and your veterinarian can teach you the proper administration technique.
+Formulated for:

 cats, dogs, and other species including horses and livestock.